Azure/azure-sdk-for-net/sdk/documenttranslation/Azure.AI.DocumentTranslation/samples/Sample1_StartTranslation.md

 To Start a translation operation for a single document or documents in a single blob container, call `StartTranslationAsync`.
 The result is a Long Running operation of type `DocumentTranslationOperation` which polls for the status of the translation operation from the API.

-To call `StartTranslationAsync` you need to initialize an object of type `TranslationConfiguration` which contains the information needed to translate the documents.
+To call `StartTranslationAsync` you need to initialize an object of type `DocumentTranslationInput` which contains the information needed to translate the documents.
 The `sourceUri` is a SAS URI with read access for the document to be translated or read and list access for the blob container holding the documents to be translated.
 The `targetUri` is a SAS URI with write access for the blob container to which the translated documents will be written.